HTTPArchive/almanac.httparchive.org/src/content/en/2025/capabilities.md

 There have been minor adjustments to the usage of one of the most widely adopted APIs, which currently occupies third place in the ranking of most used APIs.

 Adoption of the Web Share API remained largely stable, with mobile rising slightly from 6.0% in 2024 to 6.6% in 2025, and desktop from 6.2% to 6.7%.
-Flat adoption, but with a slight uptick.
+Adoption was mostly flat, but with a slight uptick.
 This API has now reached a state of maturity and stability across major browsers; these incremental gains are indicative of natural fluctuations rather than significant growth.

 ### Device Memory API